 The quest for freedom is frequently a response to the necessities of today's society, called the "risk society" by German sociologist Ulrich Beck, in which social institutions once thought to insure our safety also exercise excessive power over our time.
-Rather than unequivocally conforming to traditional social norms, contemporary individuals opt instead for units of consecutive years rather than of seconds.
-As in the anecdote about a person asking for directions being pointed simultaneously to the right and to the left, Peter Regli's paired clocks in Reality Hacking #147 of 1998 run in synch-one forward and the other backward.
+Rather than unequivocally conforming to traditional social norms, contemporary individuals opt instead for alternative, more fluid and entrepreneurial, lifestyles designed to offer greater individual freedom from canonical time structures.